 Code Title Hours

 Introductory Course - Select One 3

 BADM 260 Management

 or LEAD 200 Introduction to Leadership

-Theoretical Courses (Select four electives, three must be 300 level or higher, two must be outside students' major area of study) 12
+Theoretical Courses (Select four electives, three must be 300 level or higher, two must be outside students' major area of study) 1

-AMGT 375 Arts and Culture Leadership

-ATTR 340 Athletic Training Management

-BADM 361 Organizational Behavior

 Total Hours 18

 PSYC 495 Special Topics in Psychology (as appropriate)

-LEAD 540 Leadership Internship
+LEAD 540 Leadership Internship 3

 LEAD 395 Leadership Practicum

-CCAP 300 Capstone Seminar: (Service Leadership)
+CCAP 300 Capstone Seminar.
+(Service Leadership)

+or BADM 440 DH Honors: Advanced Leadership

-BADM 440/440H I Advanced Leadership
+BADM 440 Advanced Leadership

 AMGT 445 Community Engagement in Arts & Culture

-Application Course - Select one 3
+Application Course - Select one 2 3

 THEA 370 Collaboration

 SOWK 355 Community Organizing

 SOCI 403 Social Movements

 PSYC 335 Organizational Psychology

 PSYC 230 Social Psychology

 POSC 323 Political Psychology

 POSC 316 Topics in Global Political Science (as appropriate)

 POSC 315 Topics in United States Political Science (as appropriate)

 POSC 313 American Political Institutions

 PHIL 322 Business Ethics

 PHED 300 Fundamentals of Coaching

 IDST 360 Topics in Culture and Society (as appropriate)

 HIST 240 Reacting to the Past

 COMM 396 Public Relations

 BADM 490 Special Topics in Business Administration (as appropriate)

+BADM 390 Managing Workplace Diversity

+BADM 366 Team Facilitation

+BADM 361 Organizational Behavior

+ATTR 340 Athletic Training Management

+AMGT 375 Arts and Culture Leadership

-- Note: With the approval of the Leadership Minor Coordinator, students may obtain elective credit for taking other classes, provided they relate to leadership studies. - Note: With the approval of the Leadership Minor Coordinator, students may obtain Application Course Credit for a 400-level course, provided it has a significant leadership component. - Note: Students may use an internship in another department in place of LEAD 540 provided that they can demonstrate to the Leadership Minor Coordinator that their on-site work and educational experiential objectives contain a significant leadership component.
+Note: With the approval of the Leadership Minor Coordinator, students may obtain elective credit for taking other classes, provided they relate to leadership studies.

+Note: With the approval of the Leadership Minor Coordinator, students may obtain Application Course Credit for a 400-level course, provided it has a significant leadership component.

+Note: Students may use an internship in another department in place of LEAD 540 provided that they can demonstrate to the Leadership Minor Coordinator that their on-site work and educational experiential objectives contain a significant leadership component.
 Students may take any combination of 1-3 credit internships and practica to add to a total of 3 credits.
 Students may take no more than one internship or practicum per semester.